fgx/fgx.github.io/sandbox/flightpath/readme.md

 * Supports the normal Three.js rotate, zoom and pan features
 * AutoRotate with toggle
 * Stop and start motion
+* Display current position, heading, roll, yaw etc in a dashboard

 ### Issues

-* Flightmap scaling and positioning is still by eye
+* Flightpath scaling and positioning is still by eye
 * Too long a wait before things start appearing on screen
 * Chase camera rotation has many gimbal lock / where is up? issues
 	* Try changing to cylindrical view